Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Application

 before they are re-identified and the prediction is compared to the test set.
 For one procession, this is repeated until the minimum data requirements are no longer satisfied.
 Excerpts of four of a total of $100$~conducted processions are shown in \cref{table:sharing}.

-As can be seen in \cref{table:sharing}, the test data are predicted well, despite very few data points in many of the category"=value"=combinations.
-For many category"=value"=combinations, only one data point is required, as long as there are sufficient data in other category"=value"=combinations.
-For example, in ID 3:26, seven out of twelve category"=value"=combinations require only a single data point.
+As can be seen in \cref{table:sharing}, the test data are predicted well, despite very few data points in many of the category-value combinations.
+For many category-value combinations, only one data point is required, as long as there are sufficient data in other category-value combinations.
+For example, in ID~3:26, seven out of twelve category-value combinations require only a single data point.

 In this example, there are $20$~individual parameters, which act like $48$~parameters.
 Thus, in the best case, as can be seen in procession~$2$, only a minimum of $20$~data points are required to identify the parameters.
 However, as can be seen in processions~$1$, $3$, and $4$, the minimum data requirements are no longer fulfilled despite the availability of more than $20$~points.
-This stems the fact that not all data can be used to identify any parameters.
+This stems from the fact that data points only contribute to the identification of parameters they specifically reference.

-For each non-shared parameter, one point is required in each category"=value"=combination.
-For a partially-shared parameter, at least one additional point is required in each of the categories, on which they depend.
-And finally, one additional point in any category"=value"=combination is required to identify a shared parameter.
+For each non-shared parameter, one point is required in each category-value combination.
+For a partially-shared parameter, at least one additional point is required for each value of the category upon which it depends.
+And finally, one additional point in any category-value combination is required to identify a shared parameter.

-Whether the data distribution across the category"=value"=combinations is sufficient according to those conditions is indicated in the \enquote{req.} column of \cref{table:sharing}.
+Whether the data distribution across the category-value combinations is sufficient according to those conditions is indicated in the \enquote{req.} column of \cref{table:sharing}.
 As evident in the table, as soon as the minimum data requirements are no longer satisfied, the test data can no longer be predicted well, which is reflected in all of the $100$~conducted processions.
 Of course, sufficient data for the parameter identification alone does not guarantee a successful refitting, as it also depends on the distribution of the $v_1$ values in the training dataset.
+To conclude this example, although there are four parameters in the expression, the parameters can be identified correctly for category combinations containing only one point.
+This highlights the strengths and limitations of our approach's transfer learning capabilities.

+The proposed approach incorporates multiple categorical variables in a novel manner.
+Although we expect a wide applicability of the proposed approach to many scientific and engineering domains, publicly available datasets containing multiple categorical variables remain scarce.
+The methods introduced by prior studies are limited to one categorical variable, and most of their examples do only contain one.
+One exception is the astrophysics example introduced by \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1,RusseilOlivettiDeFrancaMalanchevMoinardCherrey:2025:1}, which we utilize for the present study.